(France & United States, 1930s – 1973)

-Born in Rome, Elsa Schiaparelli (1890-1973) moved to Paris in the 1920s and established an haute couture house there in 1927.
+Born in Rome, Elsa Schiaparelli (1890-1973) moved to Paris in the 1920s and established an Haute Couture House there in 1927.
 She soon began producing costume jewelry along with clothing, perfume and other accessories.
-After the war years in New York, Schiaparelli returned to Paris in 1945 to resume her fashion business.
-In 1949, she opened retail outlets in New York and returned there in 1954, after selling her business in Paris.
-During the 1950s, Schiaparelli focused on producing costume jewelry.
-Some sources state that production ceased in the late 1950s, while others say it continued into the next decade.
-Schiaparelli died in Paris.
+After spending the war years in New York, Schiaparelli returned to Paris in 1945 to resume her fashion business.
+In 1949, she opened Schiaparelli Jewels, a New York-based company.
+She closed her Maison and moved to New York in 1954.

 (United States, 1932 – 1975)

-Originally from Germany, Henry Schreiner opened his company in 1932.
-His daughter Terry and her husband, Ambros Albert, joined the business in 1952.
-After Henry died in 1954, they continued to produce Schreiner jewelry using the original molds.
-Pieces continued to be sold for a few years after production ceased.
+Henry Schreiner (1898-1954), a jewelry worker born in Premich, Germany, immigrated to the U.S. in 1923.
+He opened the Schreiner Jewelry Co. in New York City, in 1932.
+His daughter Terry and her husband, Ambros Albert, joined the family business in 1951.
+After Henry died, they continued to produce Schreiner jewelry using the original molds.

 (United States)Shop R.F.Simmons jewelry